Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 Corporation tax

-The corporate income tax rate of resident and non-resident companies (including close corporations) is 28%.
+The corporate income tax rate of resident and non-resident companies (including close corporations) has been reduced from 28% to 27% for years of assessment ending on 31 March 2023 or later.

 A company will be tax-resident if it is incorporated in South Africa or has its place of effective management in South Africa, subject to the provisions of a double tax agreement (DTA) if applicable.